 All practitioners of feng shui, regardless of the school they trained with or the philosophies they follow, adhere to a few common principles that we all acknowledge are crucial elements of feng shui.
 In fact, if you’ve ever read a feng shui book or tried to apply feng shui principles to your own space, you’ve most likely been exposed to these theories because they are so ubiquitous to the practice.
 These core concepts are Tao, Yin/Yang, Chi, and the Five Elements, and all practitioners rely heavily on these four philosophical underpinnings to guide us when reviewing a space.
-In this upcoming series, we’ll explore the basics of each concept so you'll have a deeper understanding of how feng shui can bring about a new awareness of our environments and help us create spaces that truly support us.
+In this upcoming series, I’ll explore the basics of each concept so you'll have a deeper understanding of how feng shui can bring about a new awareness of our environments and help us create spaces that truly support us.

 To start, let's explore the concept of Tao, which means connectedness.

 Tao (pronounced “Dow”) refers to the way that things are in the natural order and the way in which the universe works.
 Tao helps us understand that all things in our world are connected and dependent upon each other.
 We live within a huge, global system, with each part of that system being reliant on the others.
 In order for each part to thrive, Tao teaches that we as humans need to acknowledge a dependence on and connection to the whole.
 Tao encourages us not to go against the laws of nature but, instead, to try and live in harmony with them.